Easing your child’s worries about coronavirus

 ‘Big transitions like these take about six weeks to process before the new normal is adapted to and accepted,’ Noel advises ‘Where possible, allow your child to help plan events, as the more empowered we feel in change, the less it will push us into negative emotional reactions.'

 ‘When our are kids distressed at the losses they have from lockdown, it’s important to validate that,’ Noel says.
-‘It was distressing and they should be able to feel upset about it.
+‘It's distressing and they should be able to feel upset about it.
 They had a lot to lose.’

-Reassure your child that they've done lockdown once, so they know what to expect if it happens again.
-You can talk to them about how well they managed home learning, remind them of how they used Zoom and FaceTime to talk to friends and relatives, and discuss all the fun things you found to do at home and in your local area.
+Reassure your child that they've lived through a year of frequent and often upsetting changes, so they know what to expect if we were to have another lockdown.
+You can talk to them about how well they managed home learning, remind them how they've used Zoom and FaceTime to talk to friends and relatives, and discuss all the fun things you can still do at home and in your local area under Covid restrictions.

-It may also help to make some plans about what to do if life does get put on hold again.
-They could think about activities that could act as substitutes for what they might miss out on: learning a new skill or sport like knitting or badminton, taking up an instrument, or taking part in live streamed clubs and classes.
+You could also help them think about activities that could act as substitutes for their usual activities during social distancing and possible future school closures: learning a new skill or sport like knitting or badminton, taking up an instrument, or taking part in live streamed clubs and classes.

 Worry: the coronavirus timescale

 One of the hardest things for us all to deal with is the uncertainty of the current situation.
 We don’t yet know whether Covid-19 will peter out, or be around for the foreseeable future.
-We don't know if schools will stay open, close again or move to blended learning (online alongside school).
+We don't know whether schools will stay open, close again or involve blended learning (online alongside school).
 And for children, who typically thrive on routine, this can be especially difficult.

 ‘The biggest fear for many children is that this situation is permanent, but it’s not,’ says Noel.
-We may not know the exact timescale, but we've already been able to relax many restrictions, and with measures like compulsory face coverings and school bubbles, it's hoped that the second wave will be brought under control sooner than the first.
+We may not know the exact timescale, but we now have the hope of the vaccine, and with other measures like compulsory face coverings and school bubbles, we can hope that this wave will be brought under control quicker than the first.

 More resources for talking to your child about coronavirus